gitribs/Business-Card-PS-Script/README.md

 This file will run a Photoshop script that shows a dialog.
 The dialog will allow the input of 6 fields:

-Full Name
+Full Name,
-Title
+Title,
-Area Code
+Area Code,
-Phone
+Phone,
-Ext
+Ext,
 Email

 The only requirement is that the photoshop document being targeted,